By PPCexpo Content Team

 You don’t have to waste time editing charts.

-You have an option to supercharge your Google Sheets with third-party add-ons to access ready-made and EDA-friendly charts.
+You have the option to supercharge your Google Sheets with third-party add-ons to access ready-made and EDA-friendly charts.

 We recommend you download and install an add-on called ChartExpo in your Google Sheets.

-ChartExpo is a super user-friendly add-on you can install in your Google Sheets to access ready-to-use and visually appealing visualizations for your exploratory data analysis (EDA).
+ChartExpo is a super user-friendly add-on you can install in your Google Sheets to access ready-to-use and visually appealing visualizations for your exploratory analysis and Business Analytics needs.

-Also, the exploratory data analysis-recommended tool has over 50 other ready-made and advanced charts to help you succeed.
+This exploratory analysis-recommended tool also offers over 50 other ready-made and advanced charts to help you succeed.

 In this example, we’ll use the Radar Chart to visualize the tabular data below: